 The fourth year focuses on using your newly acquired design knowledge to solve a social issue.
 Students work one-on-one with professionals to research, present design solutions, and prepare construction documents to a variety of interested parties.

-To graduate from ETSU with a degree in Interior Architecture a student must complete a total of 120 hours.
-There are two options for students:
+To graduate with a degree in Interior Architecture a student must complete a total of 120 hours.

 The program curriculum, structured to meet accreditation standards, then provides a broad-based design education where sustainability practices, creativity development, and varied learning environments are infused across the entire 4-year experience.
 Regional travel study tours, international travel opportunities, and service learning experiences expose students to a wide range of career building and professional mentoring opportunities.